 Linseed (Linum usitatissimum L.), commonly known as flax, is a versatile and ancient oilseed crop belonging to the family Linaceae.
 Believed to have originated in the eastern Mediterranean basin and western Asia, linseed has been cultivated for thousands of years for both its oil-rich seeds and fibrous stalks (Adugna et al., 2004).
 Today, it is globally cultivated across diverse agro-ecological zones, particularly in temperate and subtropical climates, with major producers including Canada, India, Argentina, China, and the United States (Madhusudhan, 2009).
 The crop is highly valued not only for its nutritionally rich oil, abundant in omega-3 fatty acids and lignans, but also for its industrial uses in the manufacture of textiles, varnishes, linoleum, and paints.

-In Ethiopia, linseed ranks as the third most important oilseed crop, following sesame (Sesamum indicum) and noug (Guizotia abyssinica), playing a significant role in both the national oilseed economy and household-level nutrition (Tsehay,et al, 2021).
+In Ethiopia, linseed ranks as the third most important oilseed crop, following sesame (Sesamum indicum) and noug (Guizotia abyssinica), playing a significant role in both the national oilseed economy and household-level nutrition (Tsehay et al., 2021).
 According to the Central Statistical Agency (CSA, 2012), linseed is cultivated on approximately 117,000 hectares annually, contributing over 15% of the national oilseed output.
 It is traditionally grown in the highland regions of Oromia, Amhara, and Tigray, where it serves as a key source of edible oil and household income.
-The seeds are consumed in various forms roasted, incorporated into local dishes, or processed into oil using traditional and semi-modern extraction methods (Geleta, et al 2002).
+The seeds are consumed in various forms, roasted, incorporated into local dishes, or processed into oil using traditional and semi-modern extraction methods (Geleta et al. 2002).

 Despite its multipurpose value, the national productivity of linseed remains low, mainly due to low adoption of improved varieties and minimal input usage.
 The Food and Agriculture Organization (FAO, 2010) estimates that less than 10% of linseed farmers in Ethiopia use certified improved seeds.
 Contributing factors include weak seed distribution systems, limited extension support, poor awareness of improved agronomic practices, and challenging environmental conditions.
 Consequently, many farmers rely on local varieties with low genetic potential and vulnerability to diseases and climate stressors.